Personal Wi-Fi Safety Tips

 Wireless internet has broadened the horizon of internet usage for domestic as well as professional usage.
 No more do people have to bother to plug their devices with an Ethernet or LAN cable whenever they want to use their broadband internet.
 With Wi-Fi routers, more than one device can simultaneously connect to the internet.
 A router acts as the homing beacon for your Wi-Fi network, enabling you to connect to it and use internet freely.

-However, there are some security problems that people face while using a Wireless router.
-The basic problem is that of piggybacking, which is the use of your wireless network by unauthorized users.
-People in the next building or outside your home can connect to your Wi-Fi if your Wi-Fi security is not adept in denying them access.
+However, there are some security problems that people face while using a wireless router.
+One of the main problems is piggybacking, where unauthorized users connect to your wireless network and use it for their needs.
+The worst case scenario is when their needs happen to be your personal data or account passwords.
 In this article, we look at how to secure your Wi-Fi connection and enhance your Wi-Fi protection.

 How to Secure Wi-Fi